UNDP-Data/geohub/documentation/docs/data/best_practices.md

 **Year** is an optional property, and it tends to be very critical information for decision making when users use your dataset.
 Although it is an optional property, it is highly recommended to set **Year** for your dataset.

 However, this example of Rwanda elevation data does not have **Year** information.
-Sometimes, you may find year information for your dataset.
+Sometimes, it might be difficult to find year information for your dataset.
 In such case, you don't have to set year, you can skip it.

 ### Does the dataset have default layer appearance setting?